open-joinbase/joinbase.io/content/docs/references/mqtt.md

 template = "docs/page.html"

 [extra]
-lead = "MQTT Protocol is the first-class citizen of joinbase." toc = true top = false
+lead = "MQTT Protocol is the first-class citizen of JoinBase." toc = true top = false
 +++

-In joinbase, we provide a MQTT server, can be seen as a common MQTT broker.
-So IoT devices just send MQTT messages to joinbase server, then joinbase will store data reliably for you.
+In JoinBase, we provide a MQTT server, can be seen as a common MQTT broker.
+So IoT devices just send MQTT messages to JoinBase server, then JoinBase will store data reliably for you.
 Finally, you can do fastest real-time IoT data analysis on top of stored bigdata via an easy SQL compatible language at any moment.
-All these are done in the one-stop joinbase.
+All these are done in the one-stop JoinBase.
 There is no need to use any other systems or tools.

 ### Working Modes

-There are two common working modes or scenarios for joinbase:
+There are two common working modes or scenarios for JoinBase:

 1. Connections from direct MQTT clients on kinds of IoT devices.

 **This mode is highly recommended** because we support the top performance in world record level all-in-one product.

-If you want to use existed brokers, you can start two connections in your device to connect: one for your broker and one for the joinbase.
+If you want to use existed brokers, you can start two connections in your device to connect: one for your broker and one for the JoinBase.

 2. Connections from MQTT brokers on [the bridge mode](/docs/references/bridge/).